panCtrlV/bigDataStat-book/chapter_3/virtual_machine_cluster.md

 Though using an alias or an ssh configuration file relive the burden of rememnber the usernames, hostnames and various options, each time we still need to type the password.
 A more important motivation for enabling passwordless login is that most distributed computing systems use ssh for network communication.
 So a passwordless setup is required.

 Password login is set through creating and configuring public/private keypairs[^public_and_private_keys_ref].
 One can use different keypairs for different servers to ensure that in the event of having one of the keys compromised the damage is as restricted as possible.
-Nevertheless, we use one public/private keypair for all servers in this chapter in order to minimize the workload.
+Nevertheless, we use one public/private keypair for all servers in this chapter in order to minimize our workload.

 [^public_and_private_keys_ref]: A good reference on public and private keys can be found at: [https://www.comodo.com/resources/small-business/digital-certificates2.php?s_track=7639&key5sk1=6346caf8b13ba3b6c83f339651110c114ce37e8a](https://www.comodo.com/resources/small-business/digital-certificates2.php?s_track=7639&key5sk1=6346caf8b13ba3b6c83f339651110c114ce37e8a).

 #### 1.3.5.
 Installing Useful Softwares